 Displays the number of test sets selected for the test.
 Click the dropdown to view or modify this setting.

 For more details, see Create, edit, or assign a test set.

 You configure groups and test workloads from the Groups and Group Details panes.

 The Groups pane on the left is the area where you create groups by selecting scripts that emulate groups of users running on the application, distribute Vusers to the groups, and configure settings for your test.
 All actions in the Groups pane can be performed using the context menu.

-The Group Details pane on the right contains the Schedule, Load Generators, and Virtual Location tabs where you define a schedule for the performance test, assign load generators to the groups, and add virtual locations (provided Network Virtualization is installed and enabled).
+The Group Details pane on the right contains the Schedule and Load Generators, and Virtual Location tabs where you define a schedule for the performance test and assign load generators to the groups, and add virtual locations (provided Network Virtualization is installed and enabled).